joshmiller17/context-injection/Database/README.md

 `books_by_category.csv` contains each article mapped with its category.

-Open the preprocess.ipynb to store each cleaned article into seperate directories with their categories as titles.
+Open and run the `preprocess.ipynb` to store each cleaned article into seperate directories with their categories as titles.

 `Twitter_Simple_English` directory contains all the simple english texts scraped from Tweet2011: a standard short text collection published on TREC 2011 microblog track, which includes approximately 16 million tweets sampled between January 23rd and February 8th, 2011.